moveit/moveit2_tutorials/doc/how_to_guides/pick_ik/pick_ik_tutorial.rst

 developed by PickNik Robotics.
 It is designed to provide robust and customizable IK solutions, offering a wide range of features.

-The solver in ``pick_ik`` is a reimplementation of ``bio_ik``, integrating a global optimizer and a local optimizer.
+The solver in `pick_ik <https://github.com/PickNikRobotics/pick_ik>`_ is a reimplementation of `bio_ik <https://github.com/TAMS-Group/bio_ik>`_,
+integrating a global optimizer and a local optimizer.
 The global optimizer utilizes evolutionary algorithms to explore alternative solutions within the solution space and identify global optima.
 Building upon the results obtained by the global optimizer, the local optimizer applies gradient descent for iterative refinement of the solution.
 It takes a potential optimum solution provided by the global optimizer as input and aims to improve its accuracy and ultimately convergence to the most optimum solution.

 Getting Started
 ---------------